callmerocco/compiler/README.md

 Contributions welcome!
 Licensed under MIT.
 Embeds credit [OneCompiler](https://onecompiler.com).

+## Contributors

+- [github.com/jacksonhale](https://github.com/jacksonhale) — Complete redesign and rewrite of the website
+- Original OneCompiler Team — For creating the open-source compiler platform and embeddable components

 ---

 Thanks for checking out the rewrite!
 Reach out for help with deployment or enhancements.